knpillutla/devops/gcp/kubernetes/scripts/nginx/readme.txt

 10. create ingress resource above kubectl create -f the3dsoft-ingress.yaml

-11. open your https website
+11. open your https website the url address is the one from ingress controller, use external ip use the below to get the ingress controller external ip address. set this address in the cloud dns A name for the3dsoft.com kubectl --namespace kube-system get services -o wide